Arthur Derounian: "Cairo to Damascus"

-Shortly after the publication of Under Cover, Derounian as John Roy Carlson set himself with an assignment: to go undercover again and investigate the collaboration of Nazi and antisemitic people and organizations with the Arabs in the civil war that broke out in Palestine after the UN resolution to partition the country, a war that would be the early stage of the 1948 Arab-Israeli War.
+Shortly after the publication of Under Cover, Derounian set himself with an assignment: to go undercover again and investigate the collaboration of Nazi and antisemitic people and organizations with the Arabs in the civil war that broke out in Palestine after the UN resolution to partition the country, a war that would be the early stage of the 1948 Arab-Israeli War.

 He decided to travel to Palestine in 1947 via England and Egypt, to chronicle the war.
-Traveling with his camera, he documented what he saw and the material for this adventure became his book Cairo to Damascus, published in 1951.
+Traveling with his camera, and using his birth name, he documented what he saw and the material for this adventure became his book Cairo to Damascus, published in 1951.

 During his investigation, Carlson covered, not just the original subject, but many other aspects of the war.
 Throughout the war, Carlson didn't travel with the Western journalists.
 He traveled with Arabs, posing as an anti-Semitic, pro-Nazi, pro-Arab sympathizer in order to win their confidences.
 In general, everywhere he visited in the Arab world, Carlson presented extreme anti-Jewish views, whereby he could hear from his conversation partners, be it Arab civilians and military men, Nazi-German mercenaries or the Grand Mufti's Bosnian volunteers, their extreme views and their aspiration to put an end to Jewish existence in Palestine.
 He travelled between the two sides, crossing the hot zone in the midst of armed conflict, while in the Jewish side of Jerusalem, he identified himself with his true identity, as the writer of Under Cover.

 In January 1948, Carlson arrived in London, where he presented himself as Charles L. Morey, "sales manager of the Homestead Farm Appliance Corporation, with offices and plant in St. John, Indiana" - an identity he had used already in 1945, in his correspondence with "every British hate-monger and anti-democrat" he read or heard about.
 In London he met with British Fascists who supported Oswald Mosley as well as mercenaries that were about to join the Arabs and fight alongside them.

 Carlson left London and reached Cairo on March 2, 1948.
 When he tried to take photographs in the city, he was detained by the police under the suspicion of being a Jewish spy.
 On their way to the police station, Carlson and the two policemen were followed by a crowd yelling "Jew!".
 When Carlson turned around and shouted "I am an American!", he was yelled back: "Then you are worse than a Jew!".
 In Cairo he met with members of the Muslim Brotherhood and got them to talk about their hatred towards Jews.